The-Austen-Organization/Computer-operations-in-algebra/Operations.md

-For the operations that rely on calculator accuracy rememeber to set the calculator to 9 decimal places, go to the calculator settings, go to `Fix` and then sellect 9.
+For the operations that rely on calculator accuracy, so rememeber to set the calculator to 9 decimal places, go to the calculator settings, go to `Fix` and then sellect 9.

 | Computer Operation| Algebraic representation|
 |--------------|-----------|